Nationwide Business Financing Loan Options

 - Below 620 is considered poor

-If you’re wondering how this may play a role in which business loan opportunities you could qualify for, here’s what to consider.
-Longer terms and lower cost small business loans look for higher credit scores and will require the most from your business.
+If you’re wondering how this may play a role in which loan opportunities you could qualify for, here’s what to consider.
+Longer terms and lower-cost small business loans look for higher scores and will require the most.

 Length of Time

-In order for you to get certain loan products, a business lender will need financial documents to evaluate your business.
-How critically a lender evaluates these financial statements depends on what type of business financing solution you’re trying to qualify for, however, there are three basic documents you should have ready.
+In order for you to get certain loan products, a business lender will need financial documents to evaluate.
+How critically a lender evaluates these financial statements depends on what type of small business financing solution you’re trying to qualify for, however, there are three basic documents you should have ready.

 Business Bank Statements

 Nearly all small business loans require bank statements.
-Though the amount may vary, 3 months’ worth are usually required.
+Though the amount may vary, 3 months’ of company bank statements are usually required.
 For some, it could be between six to twelve month’s worth.
 This is typically true for seasonal businesses or those that have made a significant loan request.
-Business bank statements illustrate cash flow activity and the state of a business’s finances.
+Bank statements illustrate cash activity and the state of a business’s finances.

 Profit & Loss + Balance Statements

-These documents offer a clearer window into the state of a business and may be required in order to qualify for longer terms and lower-cost business financing opportunities.
+These documents offer a clearer window into the state of operations and may be required in order to qualify for longer terms and lower-cost business financing opportunities.
 However, alternative business lending options do not typically require these statements.

 Business and Personal Tax Return

-Small businesses nationwide are constantly on the hunt for a funding option that fits their needs.
-If your small business needs funding, AdvancePoint Capital offers a wide range of financing opportunities to suit your needs.
-Whether you’re dealing with poor credit history, limited time in business, or lack of proper documentation — we can help you get the cash flow you need for your company.
-No matter the type of financing you’re looking for, we can help you get off your feet with a solution that works for you.
+Small businesses nationwide are constantly on the hunt for a funding option that fits their company needs.
+If your small business needs funding and you need to open a business bank account, AdvancePoint Capital offers a wide range of financing opportunities to suit your needs.
+Whether you’re dealing with poor history, limited time in business, or lack of proper documentation — we can help you get the cash flow you need for your company.
+No matter the type of financing you’re looking for, we can help guide you.

-Traditional bank loans can be a nightmare to qualify for, that’s where online lenders like AdvancePoint Capital can help.
-We provide finance options for your small business, whether it’s by using outstanding invoices or future sales as collateral — or through avenues that are similar to credit cards, we can find flexible and affordable options for your small business today.
-Both new businesses and established ones need capital, and we offer a diverse lineup of loan products that can get you off your feet or to the next level.
+Traditional bank loans and lenders can be a nightmare to qualify for, that’s where online lenders like AdvancePoint Capital can help you find what you are looking for and guide you.
+We provide finance options for your company, whether it’s by using outstanding invoices or future sales as collateral — or through avenues that are similar to credit cards, we can find flexible and affordable options for your small business today.
+Both new businesses and established ones need funds, and as your designated lender, offer a diverse lineup of loan products that can get you off your feet or to the next level.